alyasltd/football_pred/README.md

 # ⚽️ football_pred Project

 Hi!
 I’m a young woman passionate about football and currently studying Applied Mathematics, Computer Science, and AI.
-This project is a fusion of my love for the beautiful game and my academic pursuits.
+This project is a fusion of my love for the game and my academic pursuits.
 I’m excited to share it with you, and I hope you’ll enjoy it as much as I do! 😊

 ## First Step: YOLOv8 Players Detection and Segmentation 🏃‍♀️⚽️